 Source: The Wall Street Journal

 “I think the word ‘transitory’ has different meanings to different people.
 To many, it carries a time — a sense of short-lived.
 We tend to use it to mean that it won’t leave a permanent mark in the form of higher inflation.
 I think it’s probably a good time to retire that word and try to explain more clearly what we mean … [T]he most recent data, particularly since the November FOMC [Federal Open Market Committee] meeting show elevated inflation pressures, a rapid improvement in many labor market indicators without an accompanying addition of labor supply.
 And also, strong spending that really signals big, significant growth in coming months,” says Jerome Powell, Chair of the Federal Reserve Board.

 “Remember that every dollar of asset purchases actually adds accommodation to the economy.
 But at this point, the economy is very strong and inflationary pressures are high and it is therefore appropriate in my view to consider wrapping up the taper of our asset purchases — which we actually announced at the November meeting — perhaps a few months sooner.
 And I expect that we will discuss that at our upcoming meeting in a couple of weeks.
 Of course, between now and then we will see another labor market report, another inflation report.
 And we’ll also get a better sense of the new COVID variant as well before we make that decision.”

 The Brookings Institution is financed through the support of a diverse array of foundations, corporations, governments, individuals, as well as an endowment.
 A list of donors can be found in our annual reports published online here.
 The findings, interpretations, and conclusions in this report are solely those of its author(s) and are not influenced by any donation.

 By: Manuel Alcalá Kovalski, Sophia Campbell, Nasiha Salwati, David Wessel

-Title: Hutchins Roundup: Healthcare utilization, US liabilities, and more
+Title: Hutchins Roundup: Immigrant labor, NAFTA, and more